yonkov/nasio/README.md

 This section is for more advanced users who want to write custom css to override the default theme's styles.

 ## Further Customisation
 If you want to customise Nasio beyond the included options, I strongly recommend that you do so via a [child theme](http://codex.wordpress.org/Child_Themes).
-Here is a [premade child theme](https://github.com/yonkov/nasio-child-theme) of the Nasio theme that you can use.
+Here is a [premade child theme](https://github.com/yonkov/nasio-child-theme) of the Nasio theme that you can use to get started.

 # License
 This theme, like WordPress, is licensed under the GPL.
-It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+It is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the [GNU General Public License v 2.0](http://www.gnu.org/licenses/gpl-2.0.html) for more details.

 Happy blogging!